 But the gains of doing so can be promising, for both the industry and the public.

 With more data comes more evidence, and with more evidence, we are less likely to allow unsafe devices to stay on the market – thereby improving the quality of treatment.

 With easy access to information, healthcare professionals and consumers are making informed choices based on references, data, and reviews.
 Therefore, its likely that healthcare actors (and consumers) will be more prone to choosing medical devices that have the necessary evidence to support their claims.
 And thereby affecting sales and the success of these devices.

 Collecting more data is therefore not just a benefit for consumers, but also manufacturers – and as such, should be embraced by both sides.

 Only time will tell if more data and PMS is the right way to go.
 But if you look at the advances in the industry, and you compare it to what’s been happening in pharma for the past 20 years, it might not look as bad as it seems.

 Even though we might see a drop in the number of devices, to begin with.
 It doesn’t diminish the fact that we have to think about safety of patients.
 Which is why the industry should see this as a positive development towards better healthcare and not just a hole in their checkbooks.

-Are you having trouble navigating the EU MDR, or are you looking for more guidance on Post-Market Surveillance requirements?
+Are you having trouble navigating the EU MDR, or are you looking for more information on how to comply with the EU MDR Post-Market Surveillance requirements?

 Download the SMART-TRIAL white paper below